 Sometimes a robot would collapse into body-parts and practice recombining under the direction of its head, the Alpha unit.
 Sometimes two robots would merge into a multicolored mass of limbs and stagger until they rolled into a crater and broke apart.
 Sometimes a small robot would leap into a larger one and wear it like a suit of armor or matryoshka doll.

-The largest robot was purple and carried its detached head like a lantern; Lucille’s team was practicing without her while she met with Charlie and Daisuke.
+The largest robot was purple and carried its detached head like a lantern.
+Lucille’s team was practicing without her while she met Charlie and Daisuke.

 “You’ve got good standing among the Zephyrs.”
 Daisuke rolled back to the desk.
 “Your reputation makes you a clear candidate for pilot of Zephyr-Alpha-Blue.
-You would command a crew of ten-thousand, including the right and left arms of the lunar base—that is, Charlie and me.
-To what do you attribute their loyalty to you?”
+You would command a crew of ten-thousand including the right and left arms of the lunar base—that is to say, Charlie and me.
+To what do you attribute their loyalty?”

 “I shout loudest,” said Lucille.